 Accordingly, when calculating the Bank's exposure to interest risk, the stable portion is treated as a long-term liability spread over the same period.
-The model is applied to credit balances with no maturity date of the Bank, of MDB and of IDB Bank, in accordance with examining the conduct characteristics of the customers of each of these banks separately.
+The model is applied to credit balances with no maturity date of the Bank, of MDB and of IDB Bank, in accordance with examining the conduct characteristics of the customers of each of these banks.
+The model at the Bank was updated during 2020.

-This model is also used for all the deposits not having a settlement date in respect to IDB Bank, as is the practice at U.S. banks.
+This model is used for the credit current account balances of the Bank and of Mercantile, and for all the deposits not having a settlement date in respect to IDB Bank, as is the practice at U.S. banks.